Odin Sphere: Odin Sphere Leifthrasir

 The high-definition upgrade was not as difficult as it might have been as all the art assets had been created in high definition and reduced for the PS2 hardware.
-Other aspects for the visuals, such as character faces, needed to be redrawn by Kamitani as they remained in low definition.
+Other aspects of the visuals, such as character faces, needed to be redrawn by Kamitani as they remained in low definition.
 There were also graphic elements remade as the team considered them to be rather poor quality when compared to their current work.
 Added shadow effects were created, but special parameters needed to be set as there were no 3D environments to use as reference.
 The 2D perspective also meant that the way enemies behaved needed to be adjusted, so they would not attack the player character while still off screen.
 In general, the overall graphical quality was improved, the resolution was increased, and the aspect ratio was changed from the original 4:3 to 16:9.
 The shift to 16:9 meant that character models needed to be re-positioned so as not to leave blank spaces on either side of the central scene.
 As they needed to analyse the original software to make such changes but had lost the original software used to create the cutscenes, they needed to hurriedly create alternate editing software that ran on a PC.
 In addition to changes to scenery and model positioning, the text font was resized to match the larger screen and the text bubbles were smoothed out.

 Leifthrasir was first announced in July 2015, along with its planned release platforms.
 The game was published in Japan on January 14, 2016.
-In North America, it released on June 7.
+In North America, it was released on June 7.
 While minimal work was done by Atlus' localization team for the remake, the amateur voice acting was replaced with professional performances.
 In Europe, it was published on June 24 by NIS America.
 NIS America also published Leifthrasir on June 24 in Australia and New Zealand.
 Leifthrasir ended up being the last title published during the partnership between Atlus and NIS America, with the two parting following NIS America's growing dissatisfaction with Atlus' behavior with publishing partners since being purchased by Sega.